Sir Thomas Lawrence PRA FRS

 James Connell & Sons, 1 January 1913, 350 in colour 5gns, 75 artist’s proof in b/w, 4gns

-In describing this sitter as being Mary, Countess of Inchiquin, I initially gave biographical details of the 5th Earl’s first wife, Mary (c.1721-1790), but it is a portrait of his second wife, also called Mary (1750-1820), whom he married by special licence on 25 July 1792, at Gregories, the home of her guardian, the Rt Hon.
-Edmund Burke, in Beaconsfield, Buckinghamshire.
-She was the first daughter of John Palmer, of Great Torrington, Devon, by Mary, the daughter of the Rev. Samuel Reynolds, and sister of Sir Joshua Reynolds (1723-92.
+Mary Palmer (1750-1820), Countess of Inchiquin, the second wife of the 5th Earl, whom she married by special licence on 25 July 1792, at Gregories, in Beaconsfield, Buckinghamshire, the home of her guardian, the Rt Hon.
+Edmund Burke, MP, the Anglo-Irish statesman.
+She was the first daughter of John Palmer, of Great Torrington, Devon, by Mary, the daughter of the Rev. Samuel Reynolds, and sister of Sir Joshua Reynolds (1723-92).
 Mary looked after her uncle in his declining years.

 ‘Lady Elizabeth Whitbread’, 12¾” × 10¾” [32.5cm × 27.5cm],